Welcome to the Town of Sampson!

 The township has a total of 91 miles of roads.
 The township is responsible for maintenance and upkeep of 72 (78%) of those miles, and the Chippewa County Highway Department is responsible for the other 19 miles.

 The Sampson Town Board meets on the first Monday of every month at 7:00 p.m. at the Town Hall.
 The Board consists of three elected board members and one elected Clerk/Treasurer.
-Meeting agendas and notices are posted at the Town Hall, at The Corner Convenience Store (corner of State Hwy 40 and County Hwy M), and at Salisbury Resort (26979 State Hwy 40).
+Meeting notices are posted at the Town Hall, in the Bloomer Advance the week before the meeting and at the town web site at www.tn.sampson.wi.gov.
 Meeting notices are posted at least three days in advance and the public is always encouraged to attend town meetings.

 The Town Hall is the only polling place in the township.
 Residents must register prior to voting, but can do so on Election Day.
 Property tax bills are sent out in the first week of December.